 Globally speaking the time needed to build a warehouse has declined in the past 10 years.
 There are still big differences, even between countries in developed economies.
 For example, one of the best-performing countries according to the World Bank in terms of time required are Singapore (41 days in 2018) and United Arab Emirates (50.5 days in 2018).
 At the same time in the United Kingdom you can become a warehouse owner in 86 days.
 Compare that to 183 days in France or 126 days in Germany.

-While building times are declining, the costs to build high tech modern warehouses have skyrocketed.
-This has been further fueled by raising property prices and the demand for last-mile distribution centers in metropolitan areas (we covered this topic in our report on Polish warehouse market outlook).
+While building times are declining, the costs to build high-tech modern warehouses have skyrocketed.
+This has been further fueled by rising property prices and the demand for last-mile distribution centers in metropolitan areas (we covered this topic in our report on Polish warehouse market outlook).

 - TYPE OF WAREHOUSE.
 Are you building a traditional bulk storage warehouse with fork lifts ?
 Or are you implementing an automated workflow complete with robotic systems (such as KIVA) and AS/RS conveyor systems?
 While additional systems and procedures will increase your initial costs you should know that billions of dollars are lost every year in warehouses – some of the losses occur because of misplacement or theft, and the rest results from stock damage.

 - LAND.
 Land cost is a big contributor to overall expenses.
 Smaller spaces are the most cost-effective and, by changing storage procedures, you can take advantage of storing more in less.
 Also, a land with no prior infrastructure and paperwork in place can put your project over the edge if not accurately planned for.

 - MATERIALS USED.
 Most warehouses are either built using concrete tilt-up or pre-engineered metal construction.
 For smaller warehouses consider pre-engineered metal structures which tend to be cheaper and faster to construct.
 For large warehouses and distribution centres concrete tilt-up method is more cost-effective as total area increases.